jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

       - WEP is defined by the original IEEE 802.11 standard
       - WEP uses a predefined shared Rivest Cipher 4 (RC4) secret key for both authentication (SKA) and encryption
       - Shared key is static
-      - WEP is weak from RC4 flaws
+      - WEP is weak from RC4 implementation flaws
+    - **Wi-Fi Protected Access (WPA)**: a security standard for wireless network computing devices; developed by the Wi-Fi Alliance to provide better data encryption and user authentication than WEP, which was the original Wi-Fi security standard
+      - **Temporal Key Integrity Protocol (TKIP)**: an encryption protocol that was part of the WPA protocol; TKIP was designed to replace the insecure WEP encryption protocol,TKIP is no longer considered secure and has been deprecated
-    - Wi-Fi Protected Access II (WPA2):
+    - **Wi-Fi Protected Access II (WPA2)**:
       - IEEE 802.11i WPA2 replaced WEP and WPA
       - Uses AES-CCMP (Counter Mode with Cipher Block Chaining Message Authentication Code Protocol)
       - WPA2 operates in two modes, personal and enterprise
         - personal mode or the Pre-Shared Key (PSK) relies on a shared passcode or key known to both the access point and the client device; typically used for home network security
         - enterprise mode uses the more advanced Extensible Authentication Protocol (EAP) and an authentication server and individual credentials for each user or device; enterprise mode is best suited to companies and businesses
-    - Wi-Fi Protected Access 3 (WPA3):
+    - **Wi-Fi Protected Access 3 (WPA3)**:
       - WPA3-ENT uses 192-bit AES CCMP encryption
       - WPA3-PER remains at 128-bit AES CCMP
       - WPA3 **simultaneous authentication of equals (SAE)**: improves on WPA2's PSK mode by allowing for secure authentication between clients and the wireless network without enterprise user accounts; SAE performs a zero-knowledge proof process known as **Dragonfly Key Exchange** (which is a derivative of Diffie-Hellman); SAE uses a preset password and the MAC addresses of the client and AP to perform authentication and session key exchange